RyanBard/chroot-example/README.md

-To test this:
+# chroot example

+## Description

+Some example code to understand and play around with the details of chroot.

+## Building

-make
+    $ make

+## Running

-./chroot-example
+    $ ./chroot-example

-# notice it will list out the files in your root directory
+Notice it will list out the files in your root directory.

-sudo chroot /full/path/to/this/project/ /chroot-example
+    $ sudo chroot /full/path/to/this/project/ /chroot-example

-# notice it will only list out the files in this project
+Notice it will only list out the files in this project's directory.